This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Type 1 diabetes

 is a disease that affects how your body makes insulin and uses glucose (sugar).
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Insulin helps move sugar out of the blood so it can be used for energy.
-Type 1 diabetes develops because the immune system destroys pancreas cells that make insulin.
+Type 1 diabetes develops because the immune system destroys cells in the pancreas that make insulin.
 The pancreas cannot make enough insulin, so the blood sugar level continues to rise.
 A family history of type 1 diabetes may increase your risk for diabetes.
-Type 1 diabetes cannot be cured, but it can be controlled.
-The goal is to keep your blood sugar at a normal level.

 Common signs and symptoms include the following: